Book of Joshua: Obedience

 Obedience versus disobedience is a constant theme of the work.
 Obedience ties in the Jordan crossing, the defeat of Jericho and Ai, circumcision and Passover, and the public display and reading of the Law.
 Disobedience appears in the story of Achan (stoned for violating the herem command), the Gibeonites, and the altar built by the Transjordan tribes.
 Joshua's two final addresses challenge the Israel of the future (the readers of the story) to obey the most important command of all, to worship Yahweh and no other gods.
 Joshua thus illustrates the central Deuteronomistic message, that obedience leads to success and disobedience to ruin.

 Moses, Joshua and Josiah

 The Deuteronomistic history draws parallels in proper leadership between Moses, Joshua and Josiah.
 God's commission to Joshua in chapter 1 is framed as a royal installation.
 The people's pledge of loyalty to Joshua as the successor of Moses recalls royal practices.
 The covenant-renewal ceremony led by Joshua was the prerogative of the kings of Judah.
 God's command to Joshua to meditate on the "book of the law" day and night parallels the description of Josiah in 2 Kings 23:25 as a king uniquely concerned with the study of the law.
-The two figures had identical territorial goals; Josiah died in 609 BCE while attempting to annex the former Israel to his own kingdom of Judah.
+The two figures had identical territorial goals; Josiah died in 609 BC while attempting to annex the former Israel to his own kingdom of Judah.

 Some of the parallels with Moses can be seen in the following, and not exhaustive, list: